ff6347/to-markdown-cli/README.md

         -V, --version          output the version number
-        -i, --input <input>    path to the input file -o, --output <output>  path to the output file
+        -i, --input <input>    path to the input file -o, --output <output>  path to the output file -c, --clipboard        use the clipboard only.
+All other options will be dismissed

         html2md turns html into markdown